Nine reasons to switch your accountant

 Reason #4: They only provide the bare essentials.

 Your accountant may appear to be doing everything they should, but are they genuinely doing everything they can to help you?
 Are you aware of the complete range of services and assistance that an accountant should provide as part of the package?
-That’s why, at Yorkshire Accountancy, we’ve posted a lot of material regarding COVID-19 support, in the hopes of assisting our clients and readers.
+That’s why, at More Than Accountants, we’ve posted a lot of material regarding COVID-19 support, in the hopes of assisting our clients and readers.
 But it’s only a drop in the ocean.

 Your accountant isn’t looking beyond the essentials if they don’t ask you about cash flow, retirement, overheads, or an exit strategy.
 Just doing enough isn’t the same as providing excellent service.
 You have every right to expect your accountant to be completely dedicated to assisting your company in every manner imaginable.